Reaction to the verdict in the O. J. Simpson criminal trial: Unethical behavior

 Darden wrote in In Contempt that nearly all of Scheck's blood planting claims were originally made by Stephen Singular in his book proposal for Legacy of Deception: An Investigation of Mark Fuhrman and Racism in the L.A.P.D.
 The key difference is that he claimed that Fuhrman, not Vannatter, planted all of the blood evidence.
-Singular cited an unnamed source in the LAPD but both Johnnie Cochran and Carl Douglas dismissed Singulars claims because Fuhrman never had access to Simpson's reference vial.
+Singular cited an unnamed source in the LAPD, but both Johnnie Cochran and Carl Douglas dismissed Singular’s claims because Fuhrman never had access to Simpson's reference vial.
 Reporters Philip Bosco and Tracie Savage both reported that another unnamed source in the LAPD had told them the match of Nicole Brown's blood on the socks in September and allegedly before the test was even done.
 The defense argued this meant the blood was planted because the source already knew what the result would be and wanted Savage testify to that.
 Like Singular, neither reporter revealed who the source was, and Ito ruled it was irrelevant for them to do so because the claim was "bogus": the test was actually done on August 4, a month before not after, the source revealed the match.
 Savage has since then disowned that claim entirely.